You want to increase your rankings on Google.

 But you can only do SEO right if you run tests to see what works and what doesn’t.

-In 2018, try experimenting with nofollow links, social signals, keyword intent, AMPs, load speeds, title tags and meta descriptions, LSI keywords, and updating old content.
+Try experimenting with nofollow links, social signals, keyword intent, AMPs, load speeds, title tags and meta descriptions, LSI keywords, and updating old content.

 For your website, some of these will work.
 And others won’t.
 Or, at least, they won’t work as well.